air-controller/air-controller-desktop/README.md

 Same as above, use a specific platform name to replace the string "<platform>", then you will get the final binary file.

 Attention: you need to build it on the computer running the same platform.
 Eg: Building a Windows platform binary file needs to use a Windows PC.

-# Support

-I will really appreciate it if you want to support me.
-For now, just star me please, that's a big support for me.

-If you are a UI designer, and you can provide me with a better design resource, that will be perfect.

 # Feedback